 Fourth, the author employed a simple classic love story to complete this introduction to the series.
 Boy meets girl…girl has doubts and boy has doubts…girl’s parent interferes…a crisis happens…the crisis allows barriers to crumble…boy gets girl (and vice versa)…both learn life lessons demonstrating some growth of character.
 There’s a happily ever after.
 It’s a pattern that works well for many readers.
 We enjoy it and its endless variations.
 I enjoy the author’s writing style demonstrated by this introductory novella.
 I’m looking forward to reading the Beacons of Hope series.

-Disclosure of Material Connection: I received a complimentary review copy of this book from the author.
+Disclosure of Material Connection: I received a complimentary review copy of this book from Bethany House Publishers.
 I was not required to write a positive review.
 The opinions I have expressed are my own.
 I am disclosing this in accordance with the Federal Trade Commission’s 16 CFR, Part 255: “Guides Concerning the Use of Endorsements and Testimonials in Advertising.”

 Sign up here to join Tyndale publisher’s Reward Program